-You may make a CTP insurance claim in Queensland’s scheme if you or your family are injured in a motor vehicle crash in Queensland due to the fault (total or partial) of the driver, owner or another person insured under a Compulsory Third Party (CTP) insurance policy you may make a CTP claim under the Queensland legislation.
-The claim is made against the CTP insurer of the vehicle that caused the crash.
-You can still make a CTP claim if you were partially at fault, but compensation may be reduced.
+You may make a CTP insurance claim in Queensland’s scheme if you or your family are injured in a motor vehicle crash in Queensland that was the fault (completely or partially) of another vehicle owner or driver.
+Your claim is made against the CTP insurer of the vehicle that caused the crash.
+You can still make a CTP insurance claim if you were partially responsible for the crash, but your compensation amount may be reduced.

 What if the vehicle was uninsured and unregistered?

-If the vehicle that caused the crash was uninsured or was unable to be identified, you may still be able to claim.
+If you cannot identify the vehicle that caused the crash, or if it was not registered or insured, you may still be able to claim.
 You should lodge your claim against the Nominal Defendant, who acts as the CTP insurer for vehicles that are uninsured or unidentified.

 There may be times when an injured person cannot claim compensation, for example if: